chendrix4/kevin/README.md

                             should show a completely flat response for one (both?) of these files, so I was trying to add a GAIN array that would handle that.
                             I don't have anything working yet.
+         Songs/*          Not included here to avoid any copyright violations, but you can give the sim any wav file.
+I used youtube-dl and ffmpeg to grab several.
 ```

 ### TODO<hr>